Ultimate Buying Guide: Weight Vest (to up your fintess game)

 - with fixed weight vest: you only can move down to easier progression, such as weighted Australian pull-up.

-You bet, the one with weighted training is going progress much faster.
+You bet, the one with adjustable weight is going to progress much faster.

-You might not be aware, our body sizes changes all the time.
+You might not be aware, our body sizes change all the time.
 Especially when you are in the middle of major body transformation plan, gaining muscle or losing weight.

 2. Become comfortable parts of your body

 We uses two factors to judge how comfortable is a weighted vest.

 - It should not wear your down before your workout does.

 - It should feel lighter when putting on the torso